brycewray/eleventy_solo/src/posts/2020/11/fast-but-flawed.md

   <span class="caption">Image: <a href="https://unsplash.com/@doctor_punk?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Jack van der Spoel</a>; <a href="https://unsplash.com/s/photos/web-server?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>
 ---

 In "[Forward PaaS](/posts/2020/10/forward-paas)," I told you about [Cloudflare](https://cloudflare.com)'s [Platform-as-a-Service](https://en.wikipedia.org/wiki/Platform_as_a_service) (PaaS) offering, [Cloudflare Workers combined with KV storage](https://www.cloudflare.com/products/workers-kv/), and some of its aspects that intrigued me.
 In the end, its only real drawback is that, unlike many [other options](/posts/2020/09/normal-persons-guide-static-website-hosting) for hosting one's static website, an optimal use thereof isn't completely free.
-Five bucks a month for the Workers Unbundled plan is no bank-breaker; still, as the man says, "Cheap is good, but free is better."
+Five bucks a month for the Workers Unbundled plan is no bank-breaker; still, as the man says, "Cheap is good, but free is better."[^CFWfreetier]

+[^CFWfreetier]: See the 2020-12-05 note I added to the "[Forward PaaS](/posts/2020/10/forward-paas)" post for an update on a new **free** tier of interest.

 That's why I thought I would write this little piece about two other free hosting options for your additional consideration.
 One has been around for over a decade, while the other emerged in only the last couple of months.
 While both offer great performance despite being free, they also share one singular disadvantage that *might* dissuade you from considering them.